 New Credit: 10%

 This contributes to your credit score because sometimes people will apply to a slew of credit cards at the same time.

-If you’re a financial institution, people like this would be a risk to you because they either a) are trying to supplement insufficient income with credit cards, or b) are young and just getting acquainted with the world of credit.
+If you’re a bank or credit union, people like this would be a risk to you because they either a) are trying to supplement insufficient income with credit cards, or b) are young and just getting acquainted with the world of credit.
 Both are risky investments.